Oxford Brookes offers accommodation for new and existing full-time students who wish to live in our halls and shared houses.

 We will start contacting new students starting in September 2023 from the end of April/early May to invite them to apply online for their accommodation.

 Please do not be concerned if you do not receive your email straight away.
 The process is not first-come first-served so you do not need to rush to apply quickly.
 You will be given plenty of time to submit your application.

 If you will be studying Paramedic Science, Nursing, Midwifery, Art Foundation, PGCE, BA Primary or courses based in Swindon or at Partner Colleges, then please look at the information about accommodation for courses with specific requirements.

-Your deadline for applying will depend on what kind of offer you have from us - please see the table below for details.
+Your deadline for applying will depend on what kind of offer you have from us - please see the table above for details.
 We will also tell you in your invitation email the earliest deadline which applies to you.